-A huge part of marketing is the ability to have an infinite stream of content to support your people, product or service.
-In the business world, things change every day – we get new business, we develop new products, we offer new services and we get new customers.
-Each event provides great fodder for new content!
+A huge part of marketing is having infinite content to support your people, product, or service.
+In the business world, things change daily – we get new business, develop new products, offer new services, and get new customers.
+Each event provides excellent fodder for new content!

-In fact, the only way to run out of great content on a corporate web site is to run out of people, products, services or customers.
-That can happen and it's probably a good sign that a blog or other marketing medium isn't really where you need to be focusing!
+The only way to run out of great content on a corporate website is to run out of people, products, services, or customers.
+That can happen, and it’s probably a good sign that a blog or other marketing medium isn’t where you need to focus!

 Chris complimented me today that I’m able to create content like water.
 It’s not always easy but here’s how I do it…

 I don’t run out of content because my blog covers a wide swath of topics.
 I might comment on form validation one day, a book that bored me the next, how to calculate the distance with PHP and MySQL, and a WordPress tweak some other day.

 All of these are within the realm of Marketing Technology.
 Form Validation is the front-end, or most visible, part of a software application or website.
 If you can’t make forms easy to use and don’t pay attention to the user experience, it impacts your credibility in the space… and as a result, impacts your Marketing – to either overcome the perception or to move beyond it.

 A wordy book?
 Well, it’s a book on how many companies grow exponentially without the supporting data that says it should.
 The Black Swan.
 That’s important to Marketers, right?
 It should be!

 Are you calculating distance?
 Where are your clients coming from?
 If you’re a retailer, you know exactly where your clients are coming from, so you should learn to figure out where your web visitors are.